blindedeyes/BlindGameEngine/README.md

 # Planned Features
 - Rendering :
-    - Dynamic Lighting fpr Directional, spot, and point lights
+    - Dynamic Lighting for Directional, spot, and point lights
     - Shadows for Directional lights/point lights
 - Data Management -> not load objects more than once in memory
 - Memory Manager -> Heap like memory Management so as not to call new